jabranham/math-camp/README.md

 # .Rmd files
 You can compile .Rmd files in Rstudio.
 Open them and click the "Knit PDF" button.
 Note that you'll need a LaTeX distribution installed to do this.
 I recommend [TeXLive](https://www.tug.org/texlive/), which is available for all major operating systems.

+If you want an OS-specific TeX distribution, there is MiKTex for Windows and MaCTeX for Mac.